High-fidelity Person-centric Subject-to-Image Synthesis: Introduction

 Finally, we would like to highlight that in the test time, to capture and preserve the intricate details of persons given in reference images, we let the CFG response within SDM be the noise distinction between with and without reference person images, thereby neglecting the influence of text condition.
 This deliberate setting undoubtedly guides SDM to focus the saliency only on person-related areas, resulting in more high-fidelity person generation.
 Our main contributions can be summarized as follows.

-\begin{itemize} \item Our proposed Face-diffuser breaks the training imbalance and quality compromise problems in existing subject-to-image generation methods. \item We develop two independent models for scene and person generation, and propose a highly effective collaboration mechanism, Saliency-adaptive Noise Fusion to utilize each model's strengths to achieve higher-quality image generation. \item Extensive experiments validate the remarkable effectiveness and robustness of Face-diffuser in generating high-fidelity images portraying multiple unseen persons engaged in diverse contexts. \end{itemize}
+\begin{itemize} \item Our proposed Face-diffuser breaks the training imbalance and quality compromise problems in existing subject-to-image generation methods. \item We develop two independent models for scene and person generation, and a highly effective collaboration mechanism, Saliency-adaptive Noise Fusion, to utilize each model's strengths for higher-quality image synthesis. \item Extensive experiments validate the remarkable effectiveness and robustness of Face-diffuser in generating high-fidelity images portraying multiple unseen persons engaged in diverse contexts. \end{itemize}